-Miami Beach played a role significant as a training site and redistribution center for the U.S. Army-Air Forces during World War II.
+Miami Beach played a significant role as training site and redistribution center for the U.S. Army-Air Forces during World War II.
 The immediate availability of the City as a training center in 1942 is credited with reducing the length of the war effort by six to eight months and saving the government \$6 million in building costs.
 4 After the war, many veterans who had trained as recruits in